 We image your divinity, but you image our humanity in that union of the two which you have worked in a man.
 You have veiled the Godhead in a cloud, in the clay of our humanity.
 Only your love could so dignify the flesh of Adam.
 And so by reason of this immeasurable love I beg, with all the strength of my soul, that you freely extend your mercy to all your lowly creatures.

-This excert from the Dialogue (4, 13) of St. Catherine of Siena on the bonds of love evident in the gift of the Incarnation, is used in the Roman Catholic Office of Readings for the 19th Sunday in Ordinary Time with the accompanying biblical reading taken from Hosea 11:1-11.
+This post is an excerpt from the Dialogue (4, 13) of St. Catherine of Siena.
+It treats of the bonds of love evident in the gift of the Incarnation.
+This selection appears in the Roman Catholic Office of Readings for the 19th Sunday in Ordinary Time.
+The accompanying biblical reading is Hosea 11:1-11.
 St. Catherine of Siena, a third order Dominican, died in the 14th century and is one of the few women to be proclaimed a doctor of the church.